 The fleet includes owned aircraft and improvements to aircraft under operating leases.
 A portion of the cost of owned aircraft is allocated to the "major maintenance activities" subclass, which relates to airframe, engine and landing gear overhaul costs, and the remaining cost is allocated to Aircraft.
 Aircraft and major maintenance activities are depreciated taking into account their expected estimated residual value.
 Aircraft are depreciated on a straight-line basis over seven- to ten-year periods, and major maintenance activities are depreciated according to the type of maintenance activity on a straight-line basis or based on the use of the corresponding aircraft until the next related major maintenance activity, or their expected useful lives.
-Subsequent major maintenance activity expenses are capitalized as major maintenance activities and are depreciated according to their type.
-Expenses related to other maintenance activities, including unexpected repairs, are recognized in net income as incurred.
+Subsequent major maintenance activity expenses are capitalized as major maintenance activities, including unexpected repairs, are recognized in net income as incurred.
 Improvements to aircraft under operating leases are depreciated on a straight-line basis over the shorter of the corresponding lease term and their useful life.